Lamborghini Miura P400 SV - Road & Track

 Though the Miura was not Lamborghini’s first car, it was the first in what would become the Lamborghini mold—big, loud engines mounted behind the driver powering breathtakingly-styled coupes.
 Ferruccio may have said it best: “The Miura was like a magnificent mistress to me.
 Uncomfortable, very expensive, but unforgettable.”

+This perfect 1:18 scale model of the Lamborghini Miura P400 SV has been crafted and finished in our workshops with the co-operation and assistance of Lamborghini regarding original finishes, materials, archive imagery and drawings.
+The use of supremely accurate digital scanning of the original car has allowed us to perfectly recreate every detail at scale.
+Furthermore, it has undergone detailed scrutiny by both engineering and design teams to ensure complete accuracy of representation.
 Every Amalgam 1:18 scale model is supplied in a luxury black box with a protective outer carrying sleeve.
 Each model is mounted on a polished black acrylic base protected by a clear acrylic dust cover.
 The base holds a booklet containing the certificate of authenticity along with information and collateral material about the car.
 The model title and original branding is displayed on a polished stainless steel plaque mounted at the front end of the base.

 Damit wir Ihr maßgeschneidertes Modell erstellen können, müssen Sie 4 zusätzliche Optionen auswählen.
 Lackfarbe, Innenraumfarbe, Radstil und Bremssattelfarbe.